mulderp/gnucap_book/installing-gnucap.md

 # Installing Gnucap

 There are multiple ways to get Gnucap running.
 To use the latest features, it is best to install Gnucap from source.
 Building Gnucap is best on a Linux operating system such as Debian or Ubuntu.
-To build Gnucap on other operataing systems (for example MacOS or Windows) see the last section of this chapter.
+To build Gnucap on other operating systems (for example MacOS or Windows) see the last section of this chapter.

 ## Prerequisites